Friday, August 8, 2008

 Walking along the path to Aristide Maillol Museum.

-We came in through the back of the museum and enjoyed the picturesque walk along a natural path seeing quaint French homes in the hillsides surrounded by trees and grapevines, etc.
+We entered the museum through the back and enjoyed a picturesque walk along a natural path.
+We saw charming French homes nestled on the hillside, surrounded by trees and grapevines.

 Hand painted sign in script tells us we have arrived!